pedrotgn/pyactor/docs/tutorial.rst

 .. literalinclude:: ../examples/sample7.py
     :linenos:

-To remark the importance of using the _ref list, we extend here sample 5 with more examples of passing proxies combined with the self references we saw in sample 6.
+To remark the importance of using the _ref set, we extend here sample 5 with more examples of passing proxies combined with the self references we saw in sample 6.

 Bot has a method ``set_echo`` that gets the echo it will use by parameter.
 As this echo has to be a proxy, Bot includes the next definition::

-    _ref = ['set_echo']
+    _ref = {'set_echo'}

-So then, at the main code, we can make this call without any future concurrency problems, as the proxies are not shared::
+So then, at the main code, we can make this call without any concurrency problems, as the proxies are not shared::

     bot.set_echo(e1)